DataDog/documentation/content/en/continuous_integration/troubleshooting.md

 If after updating the tracer version you still don't see the total time, contact [Datadog support][2] for help.

-### The tests tests total time is not what is expected
+### The total test time is different than expected

 #### How total time is calculated
 The total time is defined as the total sum of the maximum test session durations.